maoshouse/interest-bucket/README.md

 The purpose of this app is to organize and publicly display items of interest on the web.
 The initial intended use is for my personal website and have something like interests.mysite.com or mysite.com/interests.
 Here are some of the things I'd like to use it for...

-* Media - books, films, videos, articles, tutorials
+* Media - books, films, videos, posts, tweets, audio tracks
 * Products
 * Companies
 * Initiatives (e.g., philanthropic, educational, policy, etc.)

-For media items I'd like to explore using tags for organization/grouping to make them more useful to myself and others.
-Some obvious tags might include: tutorials, coding, fiction, education, politics, etc.
+I'd like to explore using tags for organization/grouping to make them more useful to myself and others.
+Some obvious tags might include: tutorials, coding, fiction, education, politics, industry, etc.

 For company items I'd like to layer in other data over time.
 For instance, when I first became interested in a company, and whether I would have invested if I was able.
 This would make it possible to demonstrate a track record of sorts via a fantasy investment portfolio.